From tariff tiffs to Tesla tweets, the words that moved markets in 2018

 Trump slapped $250 billion worth of tariffs on everything from tractor parts to tilapia in an escalating trade war with China.
 The tariffs caused turmoil in global financial markets and negatively impacted many American businesses.
 In October, auto giant Ford said the tariffs had already cost the company $1 billion and prompted layoffs.

-“Congressman, iPhone is made by a different company.” — Sundar Pichai, Google Chief Executive Officer
+“Congressman, iPhone is made by a different company.” — Sundar Pichai, Google CEO

 After turning down invitations to testify before Congress, Google's chief executive finally agreed to testify before the House Judiciary Committee, in December.
 But instead of any substantive question-and-answer sessions, the moment that defined the tech head's day on Capitol Hill was when Rep. Steve King, R-Iowa, asked Pichai to explain why his granddaughter had found a profane meme featuring King on her iPhone.